CommonGarden/Grow-IoT/README.md

 1. Install it with [bower](https://bower.io/).

 2. Then add it to the `imports/ui/imports.html` file.

+3. Run the `./build.sh` script.

 Now it's ready to use in Grow-IoT!

-For more information on creating custom elements see the [polymer project](https://www.polymer-project.org/1.0/). **We've started building a collection in our [grow-elements repo](https://github.com/CommonGarden/grow-elements).**
+For more information on creating custom elements see the [polymer project](https://www.polymer-project.org/1.0/).

+### grow-elements
+**We've started building a collection of useful custom elments in our [grow-elements repo](https://github.com/CommonGarden/grow-elements).**

 Currently, we have a start of some gauges for ph, temperature, and humidty: